First Time User? Sign Up Now

 In the United States, ovarian cancer is the fifth leading cause of cancer death in women.

 Ovarian cancer is also the leading cause of death from cancer of the female reproductive system.
-Over the past 40 years, the number of new cases of ovarian cancer has gone down slightly in women aged 65 years and younger.
-Over the past 30 years, the number of new cases of ovarian cancer has gone down slightly in women aged 65 years and older.
-From 2007 to 2016, the number of deaths from ovarian cancer decreased slightly.
+From 2007 to 2016, the number of new cases of ovarian cancer has gone down slightly.
+There was also a slight decrease in the number of deaths from ovarian cancer from 2008 to 2017.

 Different factors increase or decrease the risk of getting ovarian, fallopian tube, and primary peritoneal cancer.